 CEA Internship Opportunities

-The President's Council of Economic Advisers (CEA) in Washington, D.C. offers full-time internships during spring and fall semesters, and during the summer.
-Part-time applicants who can commit to at least 30 hours a week will be considered during the spring and fall semester.
+The President's Council of Economic Advisers (CEA) in Washington, D.C. offers full- and part-time internships during spring and fall semesters, and full-time internships during the summer.
 Interns at the CEA are responsible for assisting the staff in researching a wide range of macroeconomic, microeconomic, and international issues, providing assistance in making charts and analyzing data.
 Administrative duties to support the work of the Council are also involved.

 The President's Council of Economic Advisers provides the President with objective economic analysis and advice on the development and implementation of a wide range of domestic and international economic policy issues.
 The Council has a Chair and two Members, who are Senate-confirmed Presidential Appointees.
 The staff of the Council consists of Senior and Junior Economists, Analysts, Research Assistants, and a statistical and administrative staff.